taravatp/OpenCV_Gathering_data_from_images/README.md

-# Gathering Data from form images with OpenCV
+# Gathering Data from Form Images with OpenCV

 These are the steps taking in this code: